hgdubbe/cyber-inference/README.md

 ---

 Cyber-Inference is a web GUI management tool for running OpenAI-compatible inference servers.
 Built on llama.cpp, it provides automatic model management, dynamic resource allocation, and a beautiful cyberpunk-themed interface designed for edge deployment.
+VLM/LLM and whatever llama.cpp supports.

 ## Why Cyber-Inference?